EXPERTS PANEL

 Regards, Greg Solow

 These are wise warnings..something I have seen over the last 30 years of hearing and helping with 1000s of Morgan Trad problems.
-Though I love the look of wire wheels, they have drawbacks and watchpoints.
+Though I adore chrome wire wheels, they have big drawbacks and watchpoints.
 In no special order:

 1. Wire wheels, depending on their strength (dictated in part by the number of spokes) and inherent quality need re-truing every 10-20 thousand miles.
 Powder coated wheels cannot be retrued as the coating prevents that.
-In my experience with my own and other wire wheeled car, that will reduce the effective longevity of these wheels by 80+%.
+In my experience with my own and other wire wheeled car, not being able to true wire wheels will reduce their effective longevity by 80+%.

-WATCHPOINT II Both MWS and Dayton wire wheels, even if they have stainless spokes, will have rusting rims if those rims are not made of stainless AND the cars are left outside and not regularly driven.
+WATCHPOINT II Both MWS and Dayton wire wheels, even if they have stainless spokes, will have rusting rims if those rims are not made of all-stainless AND this will happen very quickly if the subject cars are left outside and not regularly driven.
 Rain water pools at their low point and causes rust within a couple of years.
+Trust me, I know what I am talking about. :(

 BACK